 - Birds: Attract natural predators of grubs, such as birds, by providing houses for them.
 Grubs can be coaxed to the surface by spraying the lawn with a solution of 2T liquid dish soap in 1 gallon of water per 1000 square feet.

 For more information, see Getting Rid of Grub Worms Naturally.

 Roses are one of the most highly favored plants of Japanese beetles, and one that home gardeners seem to struggle with the most.
 It is recommended that a two-fold approach be used: a prevention technique, such as milky spore or nematodes, along with a Japanese beetle spray that targets the adult beetles.
 However, be careful when spraying because you don’t want to kill the grubs with the spray.
 Doing so will halt the natural sequence of the milky spore or nematodes and the future benefit that they provide by multiplying once they have killed a grub.
 There is also a 3-in-1 spray that combines neem oil with ingredients that help with black spot, powdery mildew, spider mites, aphids and whiteflies.

 If your roses are completely overrun with beetles, you may find that snipping off the buds and spraying the leaves is your only option.
 Hopefully your rose bush will recover enough to bloom again once the threat is gone.

 JAPANESE BEETLE LIFE CYCLE

 Adult female beetles lay eggs in the soil in early June.
-The eggs hatch in about 2 weeks and the developing Japanese beetle larvae (grubs) feed on organic matter and grass roots until late fall.
-They overwinter deep in the soil and resurface again in spring to feed for another 3 to 4 weeks before emerging as adult beetles.
+The eggs hatch in about 2 weeks and the developing Japanese beetle larvae (white grubs) feed on organic matter and grass roots until late fall.
+They overwinter deep in the soil and resurface again in spring when soil temperatures rise, to feed for another 3 to 4 weeks before emerging as adult Japanese beetles.
 Adult beetles have a lifespan of about 40 days.